 Our tastes are simple, often wrapped around the sightings that so well bespeak the lifestyle and work of the people of Fiji, a few cows grazing near the road; a flock of chickens wandering about with chicks in tow, rooster-dad watching for danger; a herd of goats, knowing exactly where to return as darkness falls.

-Our minds wander to who these people are who’s lives depend on these animals for sustenance, for income and for opportunity to live a life comparable to the unencumbered lives so many freely live here on this quiet island.
+Our minds wander to who these people are, whose lives depend on these animals for sustenance, for income, and for an opportunity to live a life comparable to the unencumbered lives so many freely live here on this quiet island.

 |These goats were on the shoulder of the road, free to roam.|

 I write this post on October 7th at 5:30 pm, rapidly stroking the keys, hoping to upload a few photos tonight, all for an early upload in the morning.
-We don’t choose to alter the consistency of our posting, when we’ve diligently exercised every effort to be timely each and every day, except at times on lengthy travel days.
+We don’t choose to alter the consistency of our posting, when we’ve diligently exercised every effort to be on time each and every day, except at times on long travel days.

 |They munched and began the easy climb up this hill to their “home” as shown above in the main photo.|

 With a US $10, FJD $21.52 monthly fee with Amazon, I can read up to 10 books at any given time, returning each as I finish to grab another in its place after it’s returned online.
 How have I managed to download these books with a bad connection?

 Magically, using the Vodaphone SIM on Tom’s phone to connect to my phone which has worked for downloading books, although patience is of the utmost importance as I often wait as long as 20 minutes to download one book.